Viewer Rating

 The Bay follows the affluent, yet dysfunctional Bay City residents living in a town cursed by the spirit of Senator Red Garrett, the grandfather of socialite Sara Garrett.
 Their lives are riddled with sex, lies, & never-ending scandals.

-The movie features a cast with visible diversity, including a Black female scientist, but does not appear to engage in explicit race or gender swaps of traditionally white roles.
-The narrative primarily focuses on an environmental horror story and does not explicitly critique or negatively portray traditional identities.
+The movie features a cast with visible diversity, including a prominent Black female scientist, but does not appear to engage in explicit race or gender swaps of traditionally white roles.
+Its narrative focuses on an ecological disaster and systemic failures rather than critiquing traditional identities.

 The movie does not contain any action or adventure elements.